 Ember Days

 Ember days are days of prayer, fasting and ordination.
 It is a time to pray for bishops, priests and deacons, and - more recently - all Christians in their vocation.
-And it is common practice - it used to be a universal practice - to ordain persons to the clergy on those days.
+Some churches make it a common practice - it used to be a universal practice - to ordain persons to the clergy on those days.

 The Ember Days occur on the Wednesday, Friday and Saturday of what I will call the "Ember Week."
 There are four Ember Weeks per year.
 They are:

-1. The week following the third Sunday in Advent;
+1. The week following the third Sunday in Advent, or the week following the feast of St. Lucy (December 13);

 2. The week following the first Sunday in Lent;